 Bright red throat or dark red spots on the roof of the mouth at the back near the throat.

-Scarlet blotches in the neck area or other parts of the body.
+Scarlet scars in the neck area or other parts of the body.

-1. Check for signs of mononucleosis, or mono.
-Mono is caused by the Epstein-Barr virus and is usually associated with teens and young adults, as most adults have immunity to the virus.
+1. Check for signs of mononucleosis or mono.
+The Epstein-Barr virus causes mono and is usually associated with teens and young adults, as most adults have immunity.
 Symptoms of mono include:

 High fever, anywhere from 101° – 104° F (38.3° – 40° C), with attendant chills.